kubeshop/testkube/docs/executor-artillery.md

 200 OK
 ```

-## Create a test manifest
+## Create a Test Manifest

 The Artillery tests are defined in declarative manner, as YAML files.
-Test should warm up our service a little bit first, next we can hit a little harder.
+The test should warm up our service a little bit first, then we can hit a little harder.

-Let's save our test into `test.yaml` file with content below:
+Let's save our test into `test.yaml` file with the content below:

 ```yaml
 config: